Fung Wai-wah

-Fung Wai-wah (born 1960) is a Hong Kong educator, social worker and activist.
+Fung Wai-wah (馮偉華; born 1960) is a Hong Kong educator, social worker and activist.
 He is the final president of the Hong Kong Professional Teachers' Union (HKPTU), the largest teachers' union in the territory which disbanded in August 2021, and the former convenor of the Alliance for Universal Suffrage, a pro-democracy coalition on the issue of the 2017 and 2020 universal suffrage.

 Social work and teaching career

 Fung served as a social worker in the youth and community development service of Caritas Hong Kong before he began to teach social workers.
 He taught at the City University of Hong Kong (CityU) since 1989 and became Senior Lecturer at the School of Continuing and Professional Education.

 He has been member of the staff association of the CityU.
 In 2003, he formed a group called "Save the College Action Group of CityU" to protest against the university's decision to fire all the teaching staff and employees of the sub-degree programmes, as a result of the government's decision to cut funding to the sub-degree programmes.
 It lodged a complaint to the Panel on Education of the Legislative Council and successfully switched the operation mode of sub-degree programs from a subsidized basis to a self-financing basis.

 He has served as an elected member of the CityU Council since 2006.
 In 2008, Fung protested to CityU Council chairman Leung Chun-ying over the reduction of the salaries of the Community College staff with other staff association members.
 Despite Leung's promise to compensate the staff, Leung refused to compensate when the college recorded financial surplus in the following years.